Category: Uncategorized

 A safer criminal justice system

-The event will bring together academics, policy-makers, practitioners, and people with lived experience to explore the theme of a safer criminal justice system.
+The event will brought together academics, policy-makers, practitioners, and people with lived experience to explore the theme of a safer criminal justice system.